-- 16.1 When an employee is called in to work outside of her/his regularly scheduled hours of work, she/he shall receive a minimum of two (2) hours' pay at double the straight time hourly rate plus travel allowance where applicable. - 16.2 If the employee's normal hours of work commences within this two (2) hour period, the employee will be paid double the straight time hourly rate for the actual hours worked and revert to his normal rate at the commencement of his regularly scheduled hours of work. - 16.3 The parties agree that Call-In Pay is not meant to replace nor be considered to be extension overtime.
+- 16.1 When an employee is called in to work outside of their regularly scheduled hours of work, they shall receive a minimum of two (2) hours' pay at double the straight time hourly rate plus travel allowance where applicable. - 16.2 If the employee's normal hours of work commence within this two (2) hour period, the employee will be paid double the straight time hourly rate for the actual hours worked and revert to their normal rate at the commencement of their regularly scheduled hours of work. - 16.3 The Parties agree that Call-In Pay is not meant to replace nor be considered to be extension overtime.